Help with Opiate Withdrawal

 The staff at a Narconon rehab center anywhere in the world understand what it is like to come off opiates.
 What’s more, they know how to help.
 The withdrawal phase at a Narconon center is thoroughly supported with nutritional supplements, continuous monitoring of vital signs, gentle reorientation exercises that help a person focus on improvement and future, and mild physical assists that help a person relax and enable the body to let go of some of its reaction to the drug withdrawal.

-This program has been proven over a forty-five year history to help a person'e re-entry to a sober life.
-The Narconon withdrawal protocol puts a positive experience right at the beginning of one's rehab, restoring the beginnings of real hope of recovery at this unique and innovative rehab center.
+This protocol has been proven over a forty-nine year history to help a person’s re-entry to a sober life.
+The Narconon withdrawal protocol puts a positive experience right at the beginning of one’s rehab, restoring the beginnings of real hope of recovery at this unique and innovative rehab center.

 It’s not hard to see why some addicts to drugs like heroin, oxycodone, hydrocodone, morphine, methadone, fentanyl or other opiates fail to make it all the way through withdrawal but instead, relapse into drug abuse again.
 Others who do get through withdrawal may succumb to the cravings or simply find life unbearable without the drug.
 They may just find that they have an impossible time functioning without opiates.